my-ko-la/writings-/programming_principles.md

 # Why does it work for me?

 1. I am slowing down.
 My personal brand of the tism dictates that I move to writing the code as faster than I would like to, before having a clear picture in my head.
 Slowing down lets me take a more involved look at the design of the solution, find bugs, question my approach.
 To have a dialogue with the code.

 2. I am giving shape to my thought.

-Inspired by psychology: we need to talk about the problem in order to give it a grounding in the real world via words and symbols.
-Transforming a void into a manageable and recognizable shape makes analysis possible.
+Inspired by psychology: we need to talk about the problem in order to give it a grounding in the real world via words and symbols.Transforming abstract thoughts into a manageable and recognizable shape makes analysis possible.

 3. I am my own reviewer.
 I assume that there are problems, and, naturally, I find them and remove them.

+4. I am getting more confident about the code, and am improving the rigor required to guarantee correct execution.

+# Closing words

+If you're still with me then thanks for taking the time to read the above.
+As a farewell gift, allow me to show you how TVT can be expanded to cover not only code, but

+## 🏗️ SYSTEM DESIGN

+### TRACE
+- What user or business needs drove this?
+- What implicit constraints shape it?
+(SLA, cost, failures)
+- What real-world process does it abstract?

+### VALIDATE
+- Are responsibilities correctly bounded?
+- Are invariants enforced?
+Where?
+- Is the scope minimal or conflated?

+### TEST
+- What couplings does this introduce?
+- What failure modes emerge (runtime/scale/deploy)?
+- How does this shape the evolution of the system?

+---

+## 🧬 TYPE / DATA DESIGN

+### TRACE
+- What domain concept is modeled?
+- What abstraction level is this? (semantic/structural/protocol)
+- Is it for logical clarity or implementation convenience?

+### VALIDATE
+- Does it prevent illegal states?
+- Are all invariants encoded?
+- Is it the minimal viable structure?

+### TEST
+- Who depends on this type now?
+- What versioning/migration pain is created?
+- How extensible is it without leaking abstraction?

+---

+## 🧠 ALGORITHM SELECTION

+### TRACE
+- What are the input size, shape, and characteristics?
+- Is this problem exact, approximate, or heuristic?
+- What prior patterns does it resemble?

+### VALIDATE
+- Is the algorithm optimal for the intended input profile?
+- Are time/space/resource bounds provable?
+- Are hidden assumptions safe?

+### TEST
+- How does it integrate with surrounding layers?
+- What does failure look like?
+- What tradeoffs am I hardcoding in?